PHT-Medic/documentation/src/guide/user/train.md

 # Train
 ::: warning Important
-Before you can create a new train, a proposal must already exist that was created by you or someone else in your organization.
+Before you can create a new train, at least one proposal must already exist created by you or someone else in your organization.
 Otherwise, one must be created first [here](./proposal).
 :::